What should chickens eat to keep healthy and happy?

-- From the point they start to lay eggs, your chickens should eat a good quality 'layer' feed which is balanced to make sure hens are getting the correct levels of calcium to promote healthy bone growth.
+- From just before the point they begin to lay eggs, chickens should eat a good quality layer feed, which is balanced to make sure hens get the correct levels of calcium to promote healthy bone growth.

 - Adult hens need less protein but more calcium and phosphorous

-than youngsters, so a typical layer product will contain around 15% protein
+than youngsters.
+A typical layer product will contain around 15% protein

 but an increased calcium ratio of about 2%.

 the increased calcium, making an egg

 requires a larger amount than feed alone can give.
 For this